 Each platform will have a different license agreement.
 We encourage you to read the terms of use for each license and consider fair use factors.

-- Media meant for in-class viewings should use a physical DVD.
+- Asynchronous viewing is required to meet the course's learning objectives.
+Media meant for in-classroom viewings should use a physical DVD.
 Contact the OTDI Learning Environments Team to confirm your classroom has the ability to play DVDs.
+Media intended for students who missed an in-classroom viewing should be made available through the University Libraries course reserve.

+- Use of the media falls under copyright best practices for teaching and learning.
 For more information on copyright, visit Copyright Services at the University Libraries:

 Returning media